Hydrospheredata/hydro-root-cause/README.md

 ## Which models are eligible for creating an auto-od metric?
  hydro-root-cause creates explanations for tabular or image tensors.
- > Right now only tabular explanations are being tested
+ > Right now only tabular explanations are available

 If model signature is not supported, then there are no way to ask for explanation and explanation status will always be `NOT_SUPPORTED`

- Model signature is considered supported when:
+ Model signature is considered supported when it consists of numerical scalar fields only.
+It should also have output field with name specified in `config['explained_output_field_name']`.
+If there are no such tensor, model signature will be considered `NOT_SUPPORTED`.
- > TODO
+ You can change this tensor by update config during runtime, and model status will be refreshed.

  Supported fields are:
  * of scalar shape